dotbitHQ/dotbit.js/docs/api/bit-account.md

 // ...
 // The printed result would be like:
+{
+  hash: '0xadc19c5a8bd9ce963cbfc876e55a9f11b0518073114ceb967d521e695d8b41a4'
+}
 ```

 ## mintSubAccount(params)
 To mint a sub-account for a BitAccount instance.
+> Note: This is a write API, which means you need to set up a signer before calling it.
+See example below for how to set up a signer.
 > Note: Currently, SubDID is fully available in testnet, and need whitelist on mainnet.
 If you would like to distribute SubDIDs on mainnet, please email supermancy@did.id with a brief description of your project.
 ### Parameters
 - params: `SubAccountParams`